tomdz/sphinx-maven/src/site/sphinx/development.rst

 9. Finally, we create the ``sphinx.jar`` out of the installed modules, and move it to ``src/main/resources`` (which will cause it to be included as a file in the plugin).

-Steps 1-8 are performed by the `setup_jython_env.sh` script which is executed by the `update-sphinx.sh` script.
+Steps 1-8 are performed by the `setup-jython-env.sh` script which is executed by the `update-sphinx.sh` script.

 Fixing bugs in one of the Python libraries